What is divestment? And is your council funding climate change?

 A global climate crisis is underway – extreme weather and rising sea levels are threatening the lives of millions of people.
 Action is urgently needed, but our councils are still banking on the culprits.

-New research (November 2017) reveals that UK councils are investing more than £16bn of workers’ pensions in fossil fuel companies – the very companies that are driving the climate crisis.
+UK councils are investing more than £16bn of workers’ pensions in fossil fuel companies – the very companies that are driving the climate crisis.
+These are among the findings of research published by Friends of the Earth and sister organisations in November 2017.

 It’s time for our councils to ditch their investments in dirty energy – and you can help make this happen.
 Please email your local councillors asking them to support the campaign to get your local pension fund out of coal, oil and gas.